-A. The condenser blowers may be checked by placing the Aircraft Master Switch in the "ON" position and then placing the Air Conditioning Control Switch to the "A/C" position.
-If one or both 25-amp circuit breakers are not open, then power should be supplied directly to the condenser blower, which is mounted in the right side baggage area.
+- A. The condenser blowers may be checked by placing the Aircraft Master Switch in the "ON" position and then placing the Air Conditioning Control Switch to the "A/C" position.
+If one or both 20-amp circuit breakers are not open, then power should be supplied directly to the condenser blower, which is mounted in the aft baggage area. - B. If air is not being exhausted from both fans, a voltmeter should be utilized to determine if the power is being supplied through the switch and relay to the appropriate wire.
+Check that all electrical terminals are secure and that power is directed to the motor's terminals.
+Inspect ground.
+If it is determined that the motor or motors have failed, the screws holding the blower assembly in place should be removed.
+The blower assembly must be removed as an entire assembly.